dotnet/runtime/docs/coreclr/botr/ryujit-tutorial.md

     - Comma nodes are inserted to allow creation of (multi-use) temps while preserving ordering constraints

 #### Notes
 The GenTree is the primary data structure of the JIT.
-It is used to represent both the statements within a block, as well as the expressions for each statement.
+It is used to represent the expressions for each statement.
 Some distinguishing features of this IR are that, while an operation has links to its operands, they do not have a link to their parent expression.
 Furthermore, during the initial phases of the JIT, the nodes are only ordered implicitly by the canonical traversal order of trees.
 The initial construction of the IR ensures that any ordering dependencies are obeyed by the canonical traversal order, and any subsequent optimizations must ensure that any visible ordering constraints are obeyed.

 ### GenTrees Sample
 ```
-▌  stmtExpr  void  (top level) (IL 0x01D
+▌  Statement  (top level) (IL 0x01D
 │        ┌──▌  const int 1
 │     ┌──▌  & int
 │     │  └──▌  lclVar int V08